trilitech/tezos-developer-docs/docs/architecture/smart-rollups.md

 published during a given commitment period and applied on the state of a parent commitment leads to a given new state by performing a given number of execution steps of the PVM.
-Execution steps are called **ticks** in the smart rollups terminology.
+Execution steps are called **ticks** in the Smart Rollups terminology.
 A commitment must be published on the layer 1 after each commitment period to have the rollup progress.
 A commitment is always based on a parent commitment (except for the genesis commitment that is automatically published at origination time).